PiyushMittl/java-TipsandTricks/java.md

 ```

 **Question:44**
-Why string is immutable ??
+Why string is immutable ??, How can you create your own immutable class?

 <details>
   <summary>Answer</summary>